Broccoli & Tortellini Salad with Arugula Pesto

 - Put a large pot of water on to boil.

 - With the motor running, drop garlic through the feed tube of a food processor; process until minced.
 Turn it off and add arugula, cheese, oil, 1/4 cup pine nuts, lemon zest and salt.
-Process, scraping down the sides as necessary, until the mixture is fairly smooth; leave the pesto in the blender while you cook the tortellini.
+Process, scraping down the sides as necessary, until the mixture is fairly smooth; leave the pesto in the food processor while you cook the tortellini.

 - Cook tortellini in the boiling water until just tender, 6 to 8 minutes or according to package directions.
 Place broccoli in a colander and set it in the sink.
 Reserve 1/2 cup of the pasta-cooking liquid, then pour the tortellini and the rest of the cooking liquid over the broccoli in the colander.
 (Pouring the hot pasta and cooking liquid over the broccoli “flash-cooks” it, leaving it bright green and tender-crisp.)